me3zaAKAgoat/42cursus/README.md

 ## **Reminders**

-- `need to examine the declarations and the conflics between them and the definitons.`
 - ```
-  Still need to write fix
+  Still need to fix
   - ft_memmove (norminette)
   - ft_strlcat (edge cases)
   - ft_substr (memory leaks)
   - ft_split (memory leaks)
   - ft_strchr (do i cast unsigned)
+  - need to examine the declarations and the conflics between them and the definitons.
   ```
 - `Ar program options (-rc??).`
 - `what is relinking in makefile`